Bluemethyst/BluesSimpleSpamBot/README.md

 # 💾Installation:

-Just download the latest .zip from releases and click SpamBot.exe!
+Just download the latest .zip from releases, unzip, click SpamBot.exe and when it pops up with Windows Smartscreen click more info and run anyway.
+Don't be alarmed, it only says that as the .exe was not published by a verified publisher.

 # 🗨Support:
 If you are having any issues contact me on Discord, Bluemethyst#9923